johnroper100/Tonalite/docs/groups/parameters/README.md

 # Updating Group Parameters

-Each of a groups's parameters can be controlled individually.
+Each of the groups's parameters can be controlled individually.
 To access the group parameters page, click on the appropriate group in the `Groups` tab.

 ![Group parameters page](../../images/group_parameters.png)